brentzundel/indy-hipe/text/rich-schema-cred-def/README.md

 # Title: Credential Definitions for Rich Schemas
 - Name: rich-schema-cred-def
-- Author:
+- Author: Ken Ebert <ken@sovrin.org>, Brent Zundel <brent.zundel@evernym.com>
-- Start Date: (fill me in with today's date, YYYY-MM-DD)
+- Start Date: 2019-04-16
-- PR: (leave this empty)
+- PR:
-- Jira Issue: (leave this empty)
+- Jira Issue:

 ## Summary
 [summary]: #summary

-One paragraph explanation of the feature.
+A change to the credential definition to support rich schema objects is required.

 ## Motivation
 [motivation]: #motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
+With the introduction of [rich schemas][rich-schemas], it is more fitting for credential definitions to reference [mapping objects][mappings] than to reference schemas directly.
+This requires a change to the credential definition.

+Rich schema objects make use of JSON-LD to link the data and add explicit semantic meaning through the use of contexts.
+The credential definition should also be serialized in JSON-LD to take advantage of these same benefits.

 ## Tutorial
 [tutorial]: #tutorial